Raonshi/code-reviewer/README.md

 ./code-reviewer --help
 ```

-On the first run, you will be prompted to enter your Google AI API Key and select an AI Model (default: `gemini-2.5-flash`).
+On the first run, you will be prompted to enter your Google AI API Key, select an AI Model (default: `gemini-2.5-flash`), and choose an Output Language (default: `Korean`).

 ## Usage
 ```bash